 Teacher

-Except for referenced statutes which specify a different definition for the purposes of those statutes, in this MANUAL the term teacher shall refer to any person, other than the Superintendent, for whom certification is required as a basis for employment.
+Except for referenced statutes which specify a different definition for the purposes of those statutes, in this manual the term teacher shall refer to any person, other than the Superintendent, for whom certification is required as a basis for employment.

+Husband and Wife

+The term husband and wife, as used in the policy manual, shall be deemed to include a spouse in a legally recognized marriage unless the context otherwise requires.

 Parent or Guardian

-Parent, as used in this MANUAL, means custodial parent, legal guardian, or other person authorized by law to act as a parent as the context requires.
+Parent, as used in this manual, means parent, legal guardian, or other person authorized by law to act as a parent as the context requires.

 Gender